Online multiple hypothesis testing: Introduction

-An alternative error rate to those based on the FDP is the \textit{familywise error rate} (FWER), which is more commonly considered in clinical trial contexts.
+An alternative error rate to those based on the FDP is the \textit{familywise error rate} (FWER), which is more commonly considered in clinical trial contexts {due to the relatively small number of hypotheses and regulatory requirements}.
 The FWER is the probability of falsely rejecting any null hypothesis:

 The FWER and hence the FDR can be controlled at level~$\alpha$ in a simple manner by using a Bonferonni-type correction, also known as \textit{alpha-spending}.
-More precisely, we can choose significance levels~$\alpha_t$ for~$H_t$, such that $\sum_{t=1}^{\infty} \alpha_t = \alpha$.
-However, this method suffers from a low statistical power, with the probability of the null hypothesis~$H_t$ being rejected tending to zero as $t$ increases.
+More precisely, we can choose significance levels~$\alpha_t$ for~$H_t$, such that $\sum_{t=1}^{\infty} \alpha_t = \alpha$. {We reiterate that this corresponds to the setting where each nominal critical value $\alpha_t$ corresponds to testing a single hypothesis~$H_t$, with the possibility of repeated testing of the same hypothesis (as in the sequential testing literature) included implicitly, see our remark in the Introduction}.
+However, {alpha-spending} suffers from a low statistical power, with the probability of the null hypothesis~$H_t$ being rejected tending to zero as $t$ increases.
 This motivates the development of more sophisticated algorithms for online error rate control.